Patient Research Ambassadors

 Patient Research Ambassadors (PRAs) are patients, carers, members of the public, people who have taken part in or are currently taking part in a research study as well as those who have not.
 Something they all have in common is they are passionate about getting more people interested in research so that we can develop better care and treatments for everyone.

-We have an active group of 20 volunteer Patient Research Ambassadors whose roles include:
+We have an active group of approximately 20 volunteer Patient Research Ambassadors whose roles include:

 - helping raise community awareness of lifesaving medical research

 - assisting with guiding the direction of the research strategy